Rafail Levitsky

+Origins

 Rafail was born into a wealthy aristocratic family.
 He was married to Anna Vasilevna Olsufevsky.
-He was the second cousin of Aleksandr Ivanovich Herzen (1812–1870), the writer and outstanding public figure; and son to Count Sergei Lvovich Levitsky (1819–1898), one of the founders of photography in Russia and Europe's early photographic pioneers.
+He was the second cousin of Aleksandr Ivanovich Herzen (1812–1870), the writer and outstanding public figure; and son to Sergei Lvovich Levitsky (1819–1898), one of the founders of photography in Russia and Europe's early photographic pioneers.

 He was friend to author Count Lev Nikolayevich Tolstoy (1828–1910) who visited and stayed with him and his wife on several occasions.

-Rafail Levitsky was also an art professor and a photographer, noted for his portraits of the ill-fated family of Czar Nicholas II, the last emperor of Russia.
+His letters to his artist friend Vasily Dmitrievich Polenov are a personal account of many of the key figures in Russian art who exhibited during their lifetime.

 Education

 In 1866, Rafail Sergeevich Levitsky began his artistic studies at the Imperial Academy of Arts in Saint Petersburg as a free-student.

-While there, Rafail studied directly under the teaching of Pavel Petrovich Chistyakov (1832–1919) along with classmates that included V.D.
-Polenov, and I.E. Repin.
+While there, Rafail established friendship with his classmates, Vasily Polenov and Ilya Repin.

-It is Chistyakov's teaching methods that combined the best traditions of the academic school and the experience of direct perception of nature that are widely recognized as having led to the development of realism in Russian art.

 Rafail received medals in 1867 - 2 silver and in 1872 - a minor and two major honours.

 In 1877 he received a rank of "class artist of third stage".